victorliu-sq/PaperWriting/FlashSMP.md

 # Section-Experiment

+In this section, we made a series of experiments to show off the performance of Bamboo-SMP and verify that it outperforms all existing algorithms

 ## Platforms / Experimental Environment

-All implementations are evaluated on a Desktop environment Node in OSC  with 10 cores and 2 GPUs.

-The node includes and 2 NVIDIA Tesla A100 GPUs and 1TB memory allowing for CUDA computation

-All implementations are evaluated on a workstation with 2 AMD EPYC 7643 CPUs, totaling 96 cores.
+All implementations are evaluated on a Desktop environment Node in OSC  with2 AMD EPYC 7643 CPUs, totaling 96 cores, 2 NVIDIA Tesla A100 GPUs, and 1TB memory allowing for CUDA computation.

+The version of C++ is

+The verion of cmake is

+The verion of CUDA is

 ## Implementation / Baseline

+To compare the performance and illustrate the functionality of data movements, atomicMin and Hybrid, we have implemented the sequential GS algorithm, sequential MW algorithm to contrast our locality-aware implementation of GS algorithm.

+to show the effectiveness of atomicMin:

+we implemented

+Hybrid:

+And parallel GS algorithm on CPU using thread library, parallel MW on CPU using C++ using thread library and parallel MW on GPU on GPU using thread library.

-We have implemented sequential in C++ and parallel versions of Locality-Aware GS implementation in both C++ and CUDA.
+We have implemented sequential in C++ and parallel versions of Locality-Aware GS implementation in CUDA.